Vanessa Bryant Changes Instagram Photo to Kobe and Gianna Bryant After Tragic Deaths

 The athlete previous shared the reason for taking helicopters from his home in Orange County, explaining in an interview with Alex Rodriguez that it gave him more time to spend with his family.

-"Traffic started getting really, really bad," Kobe said during the interview.
+"Traffic started getting really, really bad," Kobe said during the interview for The Corp With A-Rod and Big Cat.
 "I was sitting in traffic and I wound up missing like a school play because I was sitting in traffic."

 "This thing just kept mounting, and I had to figure out a way that I could still train and focus on the craft but still not compromise family time," Kobe explained.
 "So that's when I looked into helicopters and being able to get down and back in 15 minutes."